-Kerala is a state on the southwestern Malabar Coast of India, known for its tropical paradise of wavering palms and large sandy beaches.
+Kerala is a state on the southwestern Malabar Coast of India, known for its tropical paradise of wavering palms and wide sandy beaches.
 It is a thin strip of beachfront territory that slopes under the Western Ghats in a cascade of lush green trees and joins the Arabian sea.
-This state is covered over 38,863 sq km (15,005 sq mi).
+This state covers over 38,863 sq km (15,005 sq mi).
 Kerala borders the states of Tamil Nadu to the east and south, Karnataka to the north, and the Lakshadweep Sea to the west.
-Kerala has divided into 14 districts and the capital is Thiruvananthapuram.
-Malayalam is the most widely spoken language and is also the official language of the state.
+Kerala has divided into 14 districts, and the capital is Thiruvananthapuram.
+Malayalam is the most widely spoken language and also the official language of the state.

 - Summer: It lasts from mid-February to mid-May.
-The sun is hot and temperatures can go up to 35°C in the middays.
+The sun is hot, and temperatures can go up to 35°C in the middays.

 - Monsoon: It is in place from mid-May until September end.
 The North-East Monsoon winds bring heavy rains.

 - Winter(Mild one): Starts from mid-October to mid-February which is a mild winter in the hilly areas, and can get misty.
 The weather, however, remains hot and tropical on lower ground.
 Heavy rains occur from the last week of September until October end.
 Temperatures may drop down to 10°C or sometimes even a little below during the Winter seasons (November, December) in Hilly areas of Western ghats, especially at popular hill-stations like Munnar.

 In Kerala, you should carry an umbrella no matter what season of the year it is.
 You can expose to a sudden shower in summer that will leave you drenched.

 Kerala has a limitless list of tourist destinations that will please any tourist.
 Famous for its scenic places and natural charm, Kerala is sure to delight any nature lover with its hills, backwaters, shores, waterfalls, and wildlife.